volvojakobsen/project-exam-2/README.md

 - react-scripts 5.0.1
 - styled-components 5.3.10

-### Installation
+# Installation

--Download the project to your computer
+- Download the project to your computer
--Run the terminal in the Holidaze folder in the project.
+- Run the terminal in the Holidaze folder in the project.
--type "npm run start" in the terminal.
+- type "npm run start" in the terminal.

 if the browser does not launch automatically
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.